 Supporting or Contributing to M-Lab

-How can I get involved and support M-Lab?
+How can individuals get involved and support M-Lab?

 For individuals, the best way to support M-Lab is to regularly use our tests.
 You gain the benefit of understanding more about your connection to the Internet, and the research community and the public benefits from the resulting public data.

 People who have expert knowledge in web or application development, data analysis, or data presentation in a graphic format may also be interested in working with M-Lab’s tests, data, and analysis tools, all of which are open source and openly licensed.
-Contact us at firstname.lastname@example.org to learn more.
+More information can be found in the links below, or you can contact us at firstname.lastname@example.org to learn more.

 How can companies or other organizations get involved and support M-Lab?